foundryvtt/pf2e/README.md

-# Pathfinder Second Edition System
+# PF2e System

 This system adds support for Pathfinder Second Edition to Foundry VTT.

 ### PF2e Version
-This is community created release of the Pathfinder Second Edition system for the Foundry virtual table top platform.
+This is community created release of the PF2e system for the Foundry virtual table top platform.

 Patch Notes:
 *  v0.527: Added a bonus damage field to weapons which can be used for Weapon Specialization, Rage damage bonuses or anything else.